SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_Enhanced_Service.md

 # Skyline Enhanced Service

-This driver allows you to detect and monitor the root cause of alarms found in a service.
+This connector allows you to detect and monitor the root cause of alarms found in a service.
 To do so, you need to indicate which alarms have which root cause.
 You can also combine multiple alarms, by configuring which alarms are required and which are forbidden for a certain root cause.

 ## About